71st Air Refueling Squadron: Air Refueling operations

-Dow closed as an active USAF base in the spring of 1968 and most units there inactivated.
-The 71st, however relocated to Barksdale AFB, Louisiana, where it was assigned to the 2d Bombardment Wing. in 1968 remaining there until inactivation.
-While at Barksdale, the 471st Bombardment Squadron was consolidated with the 71st.
+Dow closed as an active USAF base in the spring of 1968 and the 397th Wing was inactivated.
+The 71st, however, relocated to Barksdale Air Force Base, Louisiana, along with the 596th Bombardment Squadron, where they were assigned to the 2d Bombardment Wing, remaining there until inactivation.
+In September 1985, the 471st Bombardment Squadron was consolidated with the 71st.
 When SAC implemented the Objective Wing organization in the fall of 1991, the squadron was reassigned to the newly activated 2d Operations Group, but this assignment lasted only until 1993 when Air Combat Command transferred its air refueling units to Air Mobility Command (AMC) in 1993.
-As AMC reorganized its tanker fleet, it removed its tankers from Barksdale and the 71st was inactivated on 1 April 1994.
+As AMC reorganized and consolidated its tanker fleet, it removed its tankers from Barksdale and the 71st was inactivated on 1 April 1994.